cyberrangecz/docs/docs/extras/logging/how-to-use-it.md

 **3. Start the KYPO platform:**

-After the `kypo-sandbox-service-config.yml` is updated you can start the KYPO platform (if the platform is already running you must restart it) using the following command in `/vagrant` directory:
+After the `kypo-sandbox-service-config.yml` is updated, you can start the KYPO platform (if the platform is already running, you must restart it) using the following command in `/vagrant` directory:
 ```
 docker-compose up
 ```

 **4. Update syslog-ng configuration in the MAN:**

-After you have built your sandbox you need to change the forwarding of the syslog-ng in the MAN.
-Access the MAN via ssh (How to access MAN: [Sandbox SSH Access](../../../user-guide-advanced/sandboxes/sandbox-ssh-access)).
+After you have built your sandbox, you need to change the forwarding of the syslog-ng in the MAN.
+Access the MAN via ssh (How to access MAN: [Sandbox SSH Access](../../../user-guide-advanced/sandboxes/sandbox-ssh-access/)).
 When you are in the MAN open the syslog-ng log forwarding configuration:
 ```
 sudo vim /etc/syslog-ng/conf.d/forward-rfc5424-messages.conf
 ```

 Here in the `destination d_kypo_head` section change the `port(515)` to the Host port you set in the VirtualBox Manager in the first step and save your changes.
-Following the example from the first step your configuration should look like this (with an exception in IP address which should be the one you set in the second step):
+Following the example from the first step your configuration should look like this (with an exception in IP address, which should be the one you set in the second step):
 ```
 # EVENTS Log Source
 source s_host {